Sign Up

 Screening for Breast Cancer

-The United States Preventive Services Task Force (USPSTF) (2016) recommends breast cancer screening, especially mammography, every two years for women aged 50-74 who are at average risk of developing breast cancer.
-If women are at an increased risk of breast cancer, mammography may start at 40 years of age (U.S. Preventative Services Task Force, 2016).
+The United States Preventive Services Task Force (USPSTF) (2024) recommends breast cancer screening, especially mammography, every other year for women aged 40-74 who are at average risk of developing breast cancer (U.S. Preventative Services Task Force, 2016).

 Mammogram

-Mammograms use low-dose x-rays to examine the breasts.
-For a mammogram to be performed, a patient stands in front of a machine while the breast is placed between two plastic plates.
-Images are then taken.
+Mammograms use low-dose X-rays to examine the breasts.
+For a mammogram to be performed, a patient stands in front of a machine while the breast is placed between two plastic plates, and then images are taken.

 Breast tomosynthesis is a 3D version of the mammogram that takes pictures of the breasts from various angles to create a 3D image.